+institutes.

-- Public procurement is about how public authorities Two major universities and two major research institutes. - covered by the annex, which stand for 50 % of procurement conducted at sub-central level.
+covered by the annex, which stand for 50 % of procurement conducted at sub-central level.

-world trade flows, amounting to € 1,000 billion As a developing country, Vietnam will benefit from differentiated treatment and/or transitional measures in certain areas.
-This particularly concerns threshold 16% of GDP.
-Vietnam is one of the countries with values.
-Only those procurement activities that are carried out by covered entities purchasing listed goods, services or construction services of a value exceeding specified threshold values are subject to the agreement.
+differentiated treatment and/or transitional measures in certain areas.
+This particularly concerns threshold carried out by covered entities purchasing listed goods, services or construction services of a value exceeding specified threshold values are subject to the agreement.
 For threshold values, a transitional period of 15 years will apply across the board with a progressive scaling-down of thresholds up to a level comparable to those offered by other GPA members.